 - Pteraspidomorphs (including the heterostracans)

-From earliest to latest, the first fossil occurrences of these ten classes, some living, some extinct, are as follows (dates in millions of years, radioisotope chronology):
+From earliest to latest, the first fossil occurrences of these eleven classes, some living, some extinct, are as follows (dates in millions of years, radioisotope chronology):

 The general pattern is that fish fossils were initially rare, reflecting a world where fish were few and far between and unstable coastal environments tended to erode and destroy fragile carcasses.
 The colonising fauna came from the open sea, where the floors beneath them were hot, basaltic wastelands.
 Since the only plentiful food available was algae and microscopic plankton, they had no use for teeth and jaws.
 Only as near-shore environments became more habitable did they acquire equipment enabling them to nibble seaweeds, filter sediment, crack open shells and indeed capture other fish.
 It wasn’t a process of natural magic; they were programmed to do so, each according to their kind.
 As the available niches became more various, as environments began to be vegetated and to host a range of invertebrate life, so the fish moving into them became more specialised.